Elliott had a passion for dance and he called upon The Dreamcatcher Charitable Foundation so that he could help non-Aboriginal kids learn how to dance

 Their Success Is Our Success

-Our goal is to help youth achieve their dreams, supporting them in the educational and cultural pursuits, allowing them to become leaders in their communities.
-The stories of their successes are what drive us to continue helping to make their dreams come true.
+Our goal is to help youth achieve their dreams, supporting them in their educational and cultural pursuits, allowing them to become leaders in their communities.
+The stories of their successes are what drives us to continue helping to make their dreams come true.